 ATDs will be located in four Futura buildings.
-Three ATDs will be placed inside Buildings #1, #2, and #4, and one will be placed in Building #3.
+Six ATDs will be placed inside Building #1, four will be placed inside Buildings #2 and #3, and three will be placed in Building #4.
 The ATDs will be located in areas that represent the highest likely exposure from indoor radon.
+Two additional indoor radon monitoring locations (HF-12 and HF-13) were established in Futura Building #1 to obtain sample data in the near vicinity of the receptors in the most northern section.
 The indoor radon monitoring locations at the Futura property are shown on Figure 3-1.
 Locations have been identified with consideration given to known Ra-226 concentrations under the buildings and personnel occupancy time at any one location in each building.
 Background indoor radon monitors are not necessary, because the regulatory standard of 0.02 WLs includes background.